 ©Copyright 2022 by Nan McKay & Associates, Inc. All rights reserved.
-Permission to reprint granted only to the Public Housing Authority that has purchased this plan from Nan McKay & Associates, Inc. This document may not be reprinted or distributed to any other person or entity other than the purchasing agency without the express written permission of Nan McKay & Associates, Inc.
+Permission to reprint granted only to the Public Housing Authority that has purchased this p from Nan McKay & Associates, Inc. This document may not be reprinted or distributed to a other person or entity other than the purchasing agency without the express written permission Nan McKay & Associates, Inc. any